MrBrax/LiveStreamDVR/README.md

 7. Visit `/api/v0/subscriptions/sub` in your web browser to check that subscribing to EventSub work.
 8. Add cronjobs shown on the settings page.

-Check `/api/v0/subscriptions/list` for subscription status.
+Check `/api/v0/subscriptions` or the About page for subscription status.

 Follow this guide to hackjob nginx: https://serversforhackers.com/c/nginx-php-in-subdirectory